-- Refine data collections practices and processes within the organization. - CEA will educate internal staff and consultants of the Supplier Clearinghouse registration and process, and the overall intent of Supplier Diversity to better assist businesses that may want to certify. - Report on local businesses as well as those certified as small businesses by the California Department of General Services.
+- Continue to refine data collections practices and processes within the organization. - CEA will continue to educate internal staff and consultants of the Supplier Clearinghouse registration and process, and the overall intent of Supplier Diversity to better assist businesses that may want to certify. - Collect self-reported CCA board members demographics. - Document efforts to minimize bias in hiring and contracting and implement Diversity, Equity, and Inclusion efforts and training. - Report on local businesses as well as those certified as small businesses by the California Department of General Services.